What Is Off-the-Shelf Software?

 Researched and Written by: Sydney Hoffman

 Evaluating different types of software is overwhelming enough.
 But choosing between custom and off-the-shelf solutions throws yet another wrench into the works.
-Before locking yourself into a decision, consider this: is it worth the time and investment to go with a customized option?
-Or can an off the shelf app meet all your needs?
+Before locking yourself into a decision, consider this: is it worth the time and investment to choose a customized option?
+Or can an off-the-shelf app meet all your needs?

 • Quick deployment: Canned software deploys quickly, saving you time and delivering faster results.
 This is great if your business is growing rapidly or facing issues with your current system.